ChoiShio/M2M-TSE/README.md

 - Overall framework of training & evaluation: [Waveformer](https://github.com/vb000/Waveformer)
 - Model architecture: [DeFTAN-II](https://github.com/donghoney0416/DeFTAN-II)

-Since [Scaper](https://github.com/justinsalamon/scaper) library is licensed under the BSD-3-Clause License, please make sure to include the original license text in your distribution.
+Since the [Scaper](https://github.com/justinsalamon/scaper) library is licensed under the BSD-3-Clause License, please make sure to include the original license text in your distribution.
 For details, see the `THIRD_PARTY_LICENSES` file.
 For this repository and others, you can see the `LICENSE` file.

 ## Citation